DimEvil/tutorial-qgis-maxent/README.md

 2. **Environmental predictors.** The environmental covariates consist of raster data that contain either continuous or categorical values such as precipitation, temperature, elevation, etc. We will be using the [WorldClim](http://www.worldclim.org) raster datasets.
 WorldClim is a set of gridded global climate data layers, which can be used for mapping and ecological modeling.
 For this exercise, we will use [WorldClim v.1.4 Current conditions](http://www.worldclim.org/current) (or interpolations of observed data from 1960-1990).
 We will need the highest resolution data available provided at 30 arc-seconds (~1 km);  You can read [Hijmans et al. (2005)](#hijmans_etal_2005) for more information about the climate data layers.
 The WorldClim 0.5 (Bio16_zip) dataset for Europe can be downloaded [here](https://github.com/DimEvil/tutorial-qgis-maxent/blob/master/rasters/wc0.5_europe/bio_16.zip) for present data.

+	- Create folder named rasters for all your raster data.
-	-Next, we will unzip the bio_16.zip file in the appropriate folders (Create folder named rasters for all your raster data).
+	- Next, we will unzip the bio_16.zip file in the appropriate folder.

 One variable, used frequently in niche modelling is the altitude.
 The altitude is not included in the WorldClim dataset.
 We can use the GTOPO30 dataset.
 It will provide us the altitude information on a similar resolution.
 The GTOP30 data can be downloaded [here](https://lta.cr.usgs.gov/GTOPO30).